 There are two general ways of detecting that a process is out of control.
 The first test for an out-of-control process asks, “Is any point falling above or below the control limits on its control chart?”.
 This particular test is very easy to perform by viewing the control chart.
 The second form of rule violations is based upon patterns of points on the control chart and can be difficult to detect.

-Some SPC software programs can quickly and accurately performs such tests on process data using the Western Electric Rules, which are defined in AT&T’s Statistical Quality Control Handbook, the definitive source for rule violation standards.
+Some SPC software programs can quickly and accurately perform such tests on process data using the Western Electric Rules, which are defined in AT&T’s Statistical Quality Control Handbook, the definitive source for rule violation standards.

 Statistical Process Control charts graphically represent the variability in a process over time.
 When used to monitor the process, control charts can uncover inconsistencies and unnatural fluctuations.
 Consequently, SPC charts are used in many industries to improve quality and reduce costs.

 Control charts typically display the limits that statistical variability can explain as normal.
 If your process is performing within these limits, it is said to be in control; if not, it is out of control.

 It is important to remember what you can conclude about a system that is in control: control does not necessarily mean that a product or service is meeting your needs, it only means that the process is behaving consistently.

 Here are some fundamental concepts and key terms related to control charts and other charts.

 How do you judge when a process is out of control?
 By plotting a control chart of the output of a process, it is possible to spot special or unnatural causes of variability and indications that the process is drifting.
 Drifting is defined by the mean or range of the variation changing as the process is running.
 The most common indication of change is a point falling outside of the control limits, but other tests for process instability are also valuable.

 Different rules are appropriate for variable data and attribute data.
 Consequently, choosing which rules to apply depends on the type of chart being produced.